How much water should a child drink?

 How much water should a child drink a day?

 A common starting estimate uses the child’s weight: this calculator applies the Holliday-Segar maintenance method to give a daily fluid amount in cups, liters, and ounces.
-It’s a starting point — children need more when they’re active or in the heat.
+It’s a starting point, and children need more when they’re active or in the heat.

 Does food count toward a child’s fluid?